E-Dmz/tutos/remote.md

     - i launch `jupyter lab` **(next section!)**
     - then i run my commands on `jupyter lab`'s `Terminal`

-## How to SSH with Port forwarding
+## How to SSH with port forwarding
 - With the following command, you ssh to your desktop and redirect a remote (desktop) `source port` to a local (laptop) `destination port`.
 ```bash
 # ssh login and port forwarding